BaseXdb/basex-dist/readme.txt

 CONTENTS ---------------------------------------------------------------

- This distribution contains the following directories:
+ This distribution contains the following directory:

+   bin/      start scripts
+   data/     database directory
-   bin/   Windows and Linux starter scripts data/  contains all databases etc/   example and DTD catalog files http/  serves as container for REST XQuery scripts lib/   libraries for BaseX and HTTP server extensions repo/  includes installed XQuery modules
+   etc/      examples and DTD catalog files lib/      Java libraries, referenced by the start scripts repo/     XQuery modules webapp/   web contents, including RESTXQ scripts

  To improve your workflows with BaseX, just add the bin/ directory to your PATH variable, or move the start scripts to an already added